daisvke/libasm/README.md

 ## Description

-This project is about creating a library called libasm.a.<br />
+This project is about creating an asm library called libasm.a.<br />
-It contains implementations of the following functions in nasm with Intel syntax:
+It contains implementations of the following functions in asm with Intel syntax:
 <br /><br />
 ◦ ft_strlen (man 3 strlen)<br />
 ◦ ft_strcpy (man 3 strcpy)<br />